mkudija/mkudija.github.io/reading-notes/_md/2024-09-15-Bible in a Year.md

 - [[2024-07-15-Mon]]-[[Am-05#v13]]: "He who is prudent will keep silent in such a time, for it is an evil time."
 - [[2024-07-15-Mon]]-[[Am-05#v14]]: "Seek good, and not evil, that you may live."
 - [[2024-07-15-Mon]]-[[Am-08#v11]]-12: "Behold, the days are coming," says the Lord God, "when I will send a famine on the land; not a famine of bread, nor a thirst for water, but of hearing the words of the LORD.
 They shall wander from sea to sea, and from north to east; they shall run to and fro, to seek the word of the LORD, but they shall not find it.
-- [[2024-07-16-Tue]]-[[Mi-06#v8]]: "He has showed you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness,a and to walk humbly with your God?"
+- [[2024-07-16-Tue]]-[[Mi-06#v8]]: "He has showed you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?"
 - [[2024-07-17-Wed]]-[[Tb-04#v7]]: "Do not turn your face d away from any poor man, and the face of God will not be turned away from you."
 - [[2024-07-18-Thu]]-[[Tb-12#v9]] promotes the efficacy of works (similar to [[James]])
 - [[2024-07-18-Thu]]-[[Jl-02#v12]]: "Yet even now," says the LORD, "return to me with all your heart, with fasting, with weeping, and with mourning